 My research area is at the interface of materials and biochemical sciences.
 We explore interactions between inorganic nanostructures and biomolecules.
 We exploit such interactions to create new hybrid structures and functions on one hand, and to discover new biomolecular folding patterns on the other.
 We investigate empirical and computational ways to solve the sequence selection problem.

 Our earlier work has led to the finding of a family of molecular structures: DNA- single wall carbon nanotube (SWCNT) hybrid (see figure below).
 SWCNTs are one-dimensional molecules that have the same cylindrical shape but different chiralities.
 Many fundamental studies and technological applications of SWCNT require a population of tubes with identical chirality that current syntheses can not provide.
-By constructing DNA-SWCNT hybrids with specific ssDNA sequences, we are able to chromatographically separate SWCNTs by their chiralities.
+By selecting out ordered DNA-SWCNT hybrids with specific ssDNA sequences, we are able to sort SWCNTs by their chiralities.
 SWCNT also provides a unique platform to study nucleic acid folding and other biophysical properties.
-Potential application of DNA/SWCNT interactions ranges from biosensing to DNA sequencing.
+Potential application of DNA/SWCNT interactions ranges from biosensing to programmable assembly of SWCNTs.

 American Cancer Society Postdoctoral Fellow, 1997 – 2000

 "Nano 50" Inventors Award, 2007